-Over time, excessive alcohol drinking can overtime drown out the nutrients in your diet and interfere with the body’s digestion and flushing out processes.
-These malfunctions can create toxin and fat build-up as well as progressive alcohol liver disease, making the liver increasingly unable to function properly.
+Over time, excessive alcohol drinking can drown out the nutrients in your diet and interfere with the body’s digestion and flushing out processes.
+These malfunctions can create toxin and fat build-up and progressive alcohol liver disease, making the liver increasingly unable to function properly.

-Here are 6 foods to add to your diet that are particularly helpful in improving digestion, releasing toxins and cleansing the liver.
+Here are 6 foods to add to your diet that are particularly helpful in improving digestion, releasing toxins, and cleansing the liver.

-Grapefruits are packed with Vitamin C and antioxidants are known to boost the immune system and prevent disease.
-Not only do they help protect the liver, they also help you clean it out.
+Grapefruits are packed with Vitamin C, and antioxidants are known to boost the immune system and prevent disease.
+Not only do they help protect the liver, but they also help you clean it out.
 It contains naringenin, which enables the liver to burn rather than store fat.
 Try including grapefruits in your daily diet so your liver can wash out the toxins that are preventing it from doing its job.

 3. Beetroot to suck up toxins in the blood

 An essential liver cleansing food is beetroot.
 It’s loaded with nutrients, including potassium, which regulates blood pressure and flow; copper, which holds off free radicals, helps prevent infection; and vitamins B1, B2, and B6 to help convert food to energy and boost the immune system.
 When consumed, it essentially sucks up toxins from the bloodstream.

 4. Green leafy vegetables to neutralize toxins